NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        e.g. ``2021-06-25T08:00:00``.
 If not provided the NPB execution date is used.
      - No
    * - increment_start
-     - Release start time.
-More details are provided in :ref:`source/22_pds4_spice_archive:Product Coverage Assignment Rules`.
+     - Archive release start time.
+This time forces the  More details are provided in :ref:`source/22_pds4_spice_archive:Product Coverage Assignment Rules`.
 The date is provided with a UTC calendar format string with following syntax:
        ``YYYY-MM-DDThh:mm:ssZ`` e.g. ``2021-06-25T08:00:00Z``.
 NAIF does not